Simpo Glossary and Keywords

 The Launchpad is found within Simpo Search.
 The Launchpad is the suggestions offered to users before there is input into Quick Search.

 Read more about the Launchpad here.

 Parameters (now called Traits) are fields you send to Simpo from your product about your users.
 They are the “adjectives” that describe your users.
 Examples include things like Name, Email Address, Company, Role, Created Date, etc.

 QBRs, or Quarterly Business Reviews, are regular meetings between Simpo and the customer's team to discuss Simpo's roadmap, review progress on current goals, suggest best practices, and set objectives for the following quarter.

 MAUs, or Monthly Active Users, is the number of users who utilize the customer's platform (and loads Simpo) at least once during the month.

 Also known as 'What You See Is What You Get.'
-WYSIWYG s a term that is used to describe some features of Simpo, namely the editor bar, and their ability to built/modified with a visual interface.
+WYSIWYG s a term that is used to describe some features of Simpo, namely the Editor Bar, and their ability to build/modified with a visual interface.

 The Editing Bar is found on the Content Tab of many of Simpo's tools.
 There, you can modify the text of any content you have created.

 The Building Bar is found at the bottom of the window when creating Walkthroughs.
 There, you can add or delete steps, change settings, and save your work.

 Traits, previously called Parameters, are characteristics about end-users that are passed into Simpo to create segments.
 Some examples of Traits could include plan type, customer account name, and role.